adam-mckenna/tr3/README.md

 **_tr3_ is a platform for serious runners, by serious runners.**

-We publish authentic, high-quality, science-backed content for recreational athletes who care about performance, not just participation.
+We publish authentic, high-quality, science-backed content for recreational runners who care about performance, not just participation.

 ## Tech